 Oh yes.
 [Being an only child is] A huge label, huge label.
 Yes.
 So closer to mum, probably because over the years she’s needed me more… we’re very, very much together.
 Only 22 years difference and the best of friends, always have been…Dad, very, very close to.
 He would do anything for me, I would do anything for him. .(NO.149, female, married)

-Notwithstanding the complex relationship between the provision of care and the carer’s health status, the bivariate analysis (Table 2) shows that carers are more likely to be in good health (90%) than non-carers.
-However, once providing care and working, 30% of those who had reduced their economic activity between the two waves reported poor health (Table 2).
+Notwithstanding the complex relationship between the provision of care and the carer’s health status, the bivariate analysis (Table 2) shows that carers are more likely to be in good health (90 per cent) than non-carers.
+However, once providing care and working, 30 per cent of those who had reduced their economic activity between the two waves reported poor health (Table 2).
 This was corroborated by the multivariate analysis, which showed that, holding all other variables at their means, the predicted probability of reducing economic activity between the two waves was 0.15 greater for respondents in poor health, compared to those in good health (Table 3).

 The interviews also reflected the importance of health in terms of reducing one’s employment, as two out of the four carers who had reduced their economic activity had done so partly because of health problems, as the quote below illustrates: